Energy conservation and fluctuation theorem are incompatible for quantum work: Results

 Having excluded the possibility of simultaneously satisfying the conditions {\reqAa} and {\reqB} with work measuring schemes that are limited to being state-independent, let us explore the opportunities when no such limitation is posed.
 That is, when the work-measuring POVM, $\{ M_W \}$, and the corresponding set of outcomes, $\{W\}$, are allowed to depend not only on the process (i.e., $U$, $H$, and $H'$), but also on the system's initial state, $\rho$.
 These schemes comprise the largest set of measurement protocols allowed by quantum mechanics.

 On the one hand, this dramatically increases the set of POVMs to choose from.
-On the other hand, this happens at the cost of abandoning ``universality''---in order to implement such a scheme, one has to acquire additional knowledge about incoming states and readjust the measurement setup accordingly, which is inconvenient from the practical standpoint, to say the least.
+On the other hand, this happens at the cost of abandoning ``universality''---in order to implement such a scheme, one has to acquire additional knowledge about incoming states and readjust the measurement setup accordingly, which is inconvenient from the practical standpoint.
+Nonetheless, state-dependent schemes can be interesting from practical point of view.
+First of all, it not uncommon in experiments to have some information about how the system is prepared before the work exchange protocol is implemented, which means that one has some knowledge of the initial state.
+This is particularly relevant when the protocol is designed to extract work---one needs to at least partially know the initial state to be able to extract a nontrivial amount of work \cite{Allahverdyan_2004, Safranek_2023}.
+As regards the need to adjust the measurement device, it is standard practice in, e.g., adaptive metrology (see Refs.~\cite{Wiseman_1995, Armen_2002, OBrien_2009, Berni_2015} for an illustrative sampler), and should therefore be feasible also in our context.
+Lastly, a state-independent measurement performed on multiple copies of the system is equivalent to a state-dependent measurement performed on a single system; such multi-copy schemes for work measurement were explored in Refs.~\cite{Perarnau-Llobet_PRL_2017, Wu_2019, Wu_2020}.

-Expectedly, this additional freedom makes {\reqAa} and {\reqB}, and even {\reqAb}, more compatible.
+Expectedly, with this additional freedom, {\reqAa}, {\reqB}, and {\reqAb} become more compatible.
 In fact, by allowing for completely arbitrary state-dependent schemes, we can resolve the inconsistency problem altogether.
-For example, by implementing the following protocol: when $[\rho, H] = 0$, apply the TPM scheme; when $[\rho, H] \neq 0$, apply the HOW scheme.
+For example, by implementing the following protocol: when $[\rho, H] = \nul$, apply the TPM scheme; when $[\rho, H] \neq \nul$, apply the HOW scheme.
 Formally, this satisfies {\reqAa}, {\reqB}, and {\reqAb} simultaneously.
 However, this scheme is highly discontinuous.
 Indeed, if one adds an infinitesimal amount of coherence to a state that is diagonal in the energy eigenbasis, the statistics will experience a dramatic jump from having $A K$ outcomes $E'_k - E_a$ to having only $d$ outcomes $\Omega_i$, where $d$ is the system's Hilbert space dimension and $\Omega_i$ are the eigenvalues of $\Omega$ [see Eq.~\eqref{hatW:def}].
-Importantly, $\{\Omega_i\}$ is not a subset of $\{E'_k - E_a\}$ whenever $[U^\dagger H' U, H] \neq 0$.
+Importantly, $\{\Omega_i\}$ is not a subset of $\{E'_k - E_a\}$ whenever $[U^\dagger H' U, H] \neq \nul$.
 In addition to this discontinuity of the outcomes, a radical change of the probability distribution itself will also take place.